-This vehicle is equipped with chrome remote control mirrors to aid the driver in maneuvering the motor home.
+This vehicle is equipped with convex, chrome remote controlled mirrors to aid the driver in maneuvering the motor home.
 Always adjust the mirrors for maximum rear visibility prior to driving.
 Make sure the seat is positioned for proper vehicle control.
 The mirrors are adjusted using a multiple directional switch located on the dash near the driver's door.
 The upper knob controls the driver's side mirror.
 The passenger's side mirror is controlled by the lower knob.
 When the arrow on the knob is pointed to the left, it adjusts the upper portion of the mirror.
 When the arrow is pointed to the right, adjustments can be made to the mirror's lower portion.
 The mirrors also contain a heating element to defog or de-ice the mirror glass during cold weather operation.
 The ON/OFF switch for this feature is located by the adjustment controls.

-Objects viewed in convex mirrors appear smaller and farther away than they actually are:
+Objects viewed in convex mirrors appear smaller and farther away than they actually are.

-Votes
+Notes

+W-1-1-

 · · · · · · · · · · · · · · · · · · ·

-1.1
+· · · 141.401.40

-- · · · · · · · · · · · · · · · · · · ·
+· · · · · · · · · · · · · · · · · · ·

--

-"

-0736877000000000000000000000000000000000 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0